elektito/trick/README.md

  - `assemble.py`: Read SECD instructions in s-expr text form and output binary SECD instructions.
  - `secd.py`: Read binary SECD instructions and execute them.
- - `stdlib.lisp`: A small set of utility functions and macros provided as the standard library.
+ - `stdlib.scm`: A small set of utility functions and macros provided as the standard library.
  - `test.py`: Run the test suite.
  - `repl.py`: Run a Read-Eval-Print loop.
 Currently rather limited, since state is not kept between two entered expressions, so you cannot first define a function and then call it.

-If you have a source file named "foo.lisp" you can run it by:
+If you have a source file named "foo.scm" you can run it by:

-    python3 compile.py -l stdlib.lisp foo.lisp | python3 assemble.py | python3 secd.py
+    python3 compile.py -l stdlib.scm foo.scm | python3 assemble.py | python3 secd.py

 Or you can use the provided "run.sh" script which does the same thing:

-    ./run.sh foo.lisp
+    ./run.sh foo.scm

 ## Lisp Primitives